mishra-amrit/functions-engine/README.md

     bin/deployments   - All the jars which are uploaded by the user will be stored here in a uniquely named directory.

-# Running FunctionsEngine from build output
+# Running Functions Engine from build output

     cd $PROJECT_HOME/engine
     "./run.sh"